massif-press/lancer-data/README.md

 In any case, `restricted` values take precedence over `allowed` values.
 A mod that both allows and restricts Superheavy Weapons will ultimately restrict installation on Superheavies.

 ## System Mods (Experimental -- NOT YET IMPLEMENTED) (system_mods.json)
-This is currently unsupported in the LANCER Core Book (or any Massif material at the time of this writing), but is available for use in homebrew development.
+This is currently unsupported in the LANCER Core Book (or any Massif material at the time of this writing), but will be made available for use in homebrew development.
+This document will be updated when System Mods are available for use.

 ```ts
 {